Seeing in a new light and from a different angle

 Considering Different Vantage Points for Your Photography or

-How to photograph familiars subject in a new way
+How to photograph familiars subjects in a new way

 Oftentimes we get to photograph very familiar subjects, for example, cars on the road, flowers (I don’t really photograph flowers, but many people do), well-known places, monuments and memorials, and so on.
 The question is, how do we capture and how do we find ways to capture a familiar subject in a brand new way?